AltaPay/plugin-shopify/wiki.md

 5. Here, you can see which payment method was used for a given payment in the order timeline, and high level fraud information.
 You can also see whether an option is supported for a given payment.
 (Some of the payment methods provided by AltaPay may not support all payment options such as payment release, refund or multiple refunds.)
 You can change the information that you see by clicking on **Edit** and updating the details.
 6. For more detailed information, use the transaction ID to search for the transaction in the Merchant Information Interface.
-7.If your agreement with AltaPay includes a gift card payment method, you can enable customers to query the remaining amount of their gift card.
+7. If your agreement with AltaPay includes a gift card payment method, you can enable customers to query the remaining amount of their gift card.
 In order to do this, you must:
 -	Enable the gift card option on the given terminal - see [Configuring the payment methods (terminals)](https://docs.google.com/document/d/1E3Gbdpp2LVoT2Bvl8fEnhEvj-illN0msvizJpNjs27U/edit#heading=h.t53ej0y6yaf7?ts=5dc125cb) for more information.
 -	Insert a piece of code in your Shopify theme code.
 Which code to insert depends on which theme you are using, but an example of the code can be seen in [Editing Shopify Theme Code](#editing-shopify-theme-code)